 2014 Urban Agriculture Law Conference

-Community Law Center is excited to be organizing the 2014 Urban Agriculture Law Conference at the University of Maryland Francis King Carey School of Law!
-We are seeking applications for presentations through June 15, 2014.
-Click here for all the details.
+Community Law Center is excited to be organizing the 2014 Urban Agriculture Law Conference with the University of Maryland Francis King Carey School of Law!
+Click here for registration information and more!
+Early bird registration rates for the Full Conference Pass are available until August 15, 2014!
+Three workshops just announced – Read the latest!

 New development can bring all sorts of things to a community – new housing, commercial or retail space, industrial or manufacturing uses, schools, and parks.
 Sometimes these are resources the residents of the community need, and at other times, residents do not see their needs reflected in the proposed development.
 Sometimes a community may seek simple, minor changes to the development plans.
 Other times, a community may seek major changes to development plans, based on concerns about construction noise, traffic disruption, damage to their homes, local hiring, environmental pollution, and other impacts on quality of life.
 Regardless of whether the community supports or opposes the planned development, community organizations need a voice in the decision-making process from the outset.